 The Ethics of Belief

 The central question in the debate is whether there are norms of some sort governing our habits of belief-formation, belief-maintenance, and belief-relinquishment.
-Is it ever or always morally wrong (or epistemically irrational, or imprudent) to hold a belief on insufficient evidence?
-Is it ever or always morally right (or epistemically rational, or prudent) to believe on the basis of sufficient evidence, or to withhold belief in the perceived absence of it?
+Is it ever or always morally wrong (or epistemically irrational, or practically imprudent) to hold a belief on insufficient evidence?
+Is it ever or always morally right (or epistemically rational, or practically prudent) to believe on the basis of sufficient evidence, or to withhold belief in the perceived absence of it?
 Is it ever or always obligatory to seek out all available epistemic evidence for a belief?
-Are there some ways of obtaining evidence that are themselves immoral or imprudent?
+Are there some ways of obtaining evidence that are themselves immoral, irrational, imprudent?

 - 1. The Ethics of Belief: A brief history

 - 2. Doxastic Norms

 - 3. Belief, its Aims, and Our Control Over It